use-pico/pico/packages/cls/docs/14-migration-guide/index.md

 # Chapter 14: Migration Guide

-This chapter provides guidance for migrating from other styling solutions to CLS.
+Welcome to the Migration Guide chapter!
+This chapter covers migration guide concepts and usage.

 ## Table of Contents
 - [14.1 Migration Overview](./14.1-migration-overview.md)
 - [14.2 From CVA to CLS](./14.2-from-cva-to-cls.md)
 - [14.3 From TV to CLS](./14.3-from-tv-to-cls.md)